-I hereby bring to your attention evidence of three instances of substantial wrongdoing on the part of Justice Nominee Judge Sonia Sotomayor.
+I hereby bring to the Senate's attention evidence of three patterns of wrongful conduct of Justice Nominee Judge Sonia Sotomayor.
 This evidence is all the more compelling because it has to do with objective matters based on facts; as such, they rely on neither her judicial philosophy and its subjective appreciation, nor her gender nor ethnicity.
-The facts are those of her conduct, through which she has compromised her integrity and impartiality.
+The facts of her conduct indict her claim at the hearings to "fidelity to the law" and 'non-empathetic' impartiality.